sesu0722/Unspupervised_machine_learning/README.md

 * Use a `for` loop to determine the inertia for each `k` between 1 through 10.

-* If possible, determine where the elbow of the plot is, and at which value of `k` it appears.
+* Determine where the elbow of the plot is, and at which value of `k` it appears.

 ![Screen Shot 2022-11-02 at 10 37 17 PM](https://user-images.githubusercontent.com/105521221/199637757-03434e45-eb75-4fe4-a587-e4ead4e40b7a.png)